learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 We have of a higher-performance wrapper around the ``kolibri`` package for Ubuntu and Debian systems called ``kolibri-server``.

 ``kolibri-server`` has some specific features like **static content cache** and **optimized usage of the CPU processing power** in multi core devices.
 For example, a *Raspberry Pi 3+* device has 4 CPU cores, and with ``kolibri-server`` it will likely be able to serve 2-3 times more client devices compared to base Kolibri.
+Find out more details on the `package repository <https://github.com/learningequality/kolibri-server>`_.

 To install ``kolibri-server`` follow these steps.